cixel/gc2024/presentation.md

 ![right](plan-4.svg)

-^ then we're gonna recompile main
+^ we're gonna recompile main, but this time it's gonna import our generated package

-^ but this time it's gonna import our made up package
+^ and finally

 ---